INNVTV/NetCore-Clean-Architecture/Core/README.md

 # The Application Layer

- Core.Application Project - This is the business logic layer.
+ **Core.Application:** This is the business logic layer.
 Many infrastructure specific models are represented with this layer - but will be transfomed into domain models when passed back to consumers.

 ### CQRS Pattern